coryshain/cdr/README.md

 Preprocessing for the fMRI baselines was performed by passing the language network predictor and response dataframes from Shain, Blank, et al. (2020) (available at https://osf.io/eyp8q/) through the script `fmri_align.py`, which itself depends on Alex Huth's tutorial repository: https://github.com/HuthLab/speechmodeltutorial.
 To reproduce, clone the tutorial to the root of this repository, and apply the script as described by its usage (e.g. by running `python fmri_align.py -h`).

-This reproduction branch assumes the data are all placed into a directory at the repository root called `data`.
+This reproduction branch assumes the data are all placed into a directory next to this one called `data` (i.e. `../data`).
 If you wish to place them elsewhere, the paths in the `*.ini` files of the `cognition_ini` directory must be updated accordingly.

 The _Cognition_ experiments (Shain & Schuler, 2021) are defined in the `cognition_ini` directory, with names